juan-llamas/SLBScripts/README.md

 `chmod +x *.sh`

-# tenantVM.sh Use
+# Uso tenantVM.sh

 `./tenantVM.sh <tenant>`

 * this script will create a file with the name of the tenant´s VMS, make sure you specified the tenant as an argument, will provided also with the total numbers of VMS.

-# Cleandata.sh Use
+# Uso Cleandata.sh

 `./cleandata.sh <FILE>`

-# Reboot VM-healthcheck bash .sh Use
+# Use Reboot VM-healthcheck bash .sh

 `./diskcheck.sh <tenant>`